-The District recognizes the Rainbow Employee Association as representative of the representation unit set forth below, if said Association represents a simple majority of the District's non-management, maintenance, and operations employees.
+The District recognizes the Rainbow Association of Supervisors and Confidential Employees as representative of the bargaining unit set forth below, if said Association represents a simple majority of the District's hourly Supervisors and Confidential Employees.
 The District agrees to meet and confer with said Association on all matters relating to the scope of representation pertaining to the employees of said representation unit, as required by the Meyers Milias Brown Act and other laws.

-The recognized representation unit shall consist of all full-time non-supervisory and non-confidential employees of the District whose positions are non-exempt.
-Part-time employees, defined as any employee whose regular work schedule averages fewer than 30 hours per week, are not represented by Rainbow Employee Association and are not covered by the provisions in this Memorandum of Understanding.
+The recognized bargaining unit shall consist of all full-time hourly Supervisors and Confidential Employees of the District who are affiliated with the Association.
+Part-time employees, defined as any employee whose regular work schedule averages fewer than 30 hours per week, are not represented by Rainbow Association of Supervisors and Confidential Employees and are not covered by the provisions in this Memorandum of Understanding.